Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/intro_best_pract_ibmi/using_cftutil.md

 title: "Using CFTUTIL Transfer CFT IBM i specific commands"
 linkTitle: "Using CFTUTIL IBM i specific commands"
 weight: 290
---- ## Line- mode commands
+---## Line-mode commands

-The Transfer CFT utility CFTUTIL can accept line- mode commands.
+The Transfer CFT utility CFTUTIL can accept line-mode commands.
 Enter the command at the `CFTUTIL > `prompt and press ENTER to validate.
 To exit CFTUTIL, enter the` /end `command.

 ****Examples****